uoft-lgcu/lgcu.ca/pages/cupe.md

 # Non-CUPE 3902 work

 CUPE 3902 does not cover research or administrative work; it only covers teaching work.
 If you are a research assistant, for example, or you have some other kind of casual contract with the department/university, you are likely a member of [United Steelworkers local 1998](https://www.usw1998.ca/).
 (You can be a member of multiple unions at the same time.)
-This union represents a variety of administrative positions across the university.
+USW 1998 represents a variety of administrative positions across the university.
 A link to the collective agreement for the casual unit can be found [on the USW 1998 collective agreements page](https://www.usw1998.ca/resources/collective-agreements/); it covers some basic protections such as a minimum wage threshold, some acceptable leaves of absence, and harassment protection/workplace safety.